codex-bot/weather/README.md

-## How to create a new application for CodeX Bot
+## How to create a new application for @codex_bot platform

-This article is about new CodeX Bot application development.
+This article is about new @codex_bot application development.
 Throughout this guide we build an application that can provide weather forecast for different periods of time.

 For simplicity we use our modern SDK for Python (**link**).
-We also provide instructions how to run your own production-ready CodeX Bot server.
+We also provide instructions how to run your own production-ready @codex_bot server.

-Before start you need to run CodeX Bot Core (read [Developer's Guide](https://github.com/codex-team/codex.bot/wiki/Developer's-Guide)) or use our [@codex_bot](https://t.me/codex_bot)
+Before start you need to run @codex_bot Core (read [Developer's Guide](https://github.com/codex-team/codex.bot/wiki/Developer's-Guide)) or use our [@codex_bot](https://t.me/codex_bot)

 ## Install necessary tools

-1. Python v.
-3.5.3 can be downloaded by the link (https://www.python.org/downloads/release/python-353/).
+1. Python v.3.5.3 can be downloaded by the link (https://www.python.org/downloads/release/python-353/).
 Just follow installation instructions.
 You can use newer versions if you need.
 2. MongoDB (https://www.mongodb.com).
-Useful hint – you can run Mongo with Docker.
+Useful hint – you can run Mongo with the Docker.
 Just follow the instructions in the next section.
-3. Install virtual environment for Python `apt-get install virtualenv или pip install virtualenv`
+3. Install a virtual environment for Python `apt-get install virtualenv или pip install virtualenv`
-4. Initialize virtual environment with `virtualenv venv -p python3`.
+4. Initialize a virtual environment with `virtualenv venv -p python3`.

 ### Docker support
-You can skip this paragraph if you do not need to run MongoDB in Docker.
+You can skip this step if you don't need to run MongoDB in a Docker.
 1. Create working directory `mkdir mongo`
 2. Run `docker run -v mongo:/data/db -p 27017:27017 -d mongo`

 ## Prepare sources

-The sources for the SDK could be found in [repository](https://github.com/codex-bot/weather).
+The sources of our example application could be found in [repository](https://github.com/codex-bot/weather).
 1. You can get them with `git clone https://github.com/codex-bot/weather weather`
 2. Activate virtual environment `source ../venv/bin/activate`
 3. `cd weather`
 3. Install necessary packages `pip install -r requirements.txt`
 4. `cd weather`
-5. Copy sample config to work config `cp config.py.sample config.py`
+5. Copy sample config to the work config `cp config.py.sample config.py`

 ## Configuration

-1. Invent new unique application name and fill corresponding parameter **APPLICATION_NAME**
+1. Invent a new unique application name and fill corresponding parameter **APPLICATION_NAME**
-2. Write to your bot (if you are running CodeX Bot core by yourself) or to the [@codex_bot](t.me/codex_bot) the following command: `/newapp {unique name of app} {your host}`.
+2. Write to your bot (if you are running @codex_bot Core by yourself) or to the [@codex_bot](t.me/codex_bot) the following command: `/newapp {unique name of app} {your host}`.
 You will get a token back.
 Copy this token to corresponding parameter **APPLICATION_TOKEN** in your **config.py**

 ## Try to run

 Now, you can run weather application with `python main.py` command.
-If everything is all right, you will get back several debug messages from core with the prefix __Received__
+If everything is all right, you will get back several debug messages from Core with the prefix __Received__

 ## How it works

-In *main.py* there is an SDK initialization with values from configuration file.
+In *main.py* there is an SDK initialization with values from the configuration file.
 `self.sdk = CodexBot(APPLICATION_NAME, SERVER['host'], SERVER['port'], db_config=DB, token=APPLICATION_TOKEN)`

-After that, method **register_commands** tells core which commands should be redirected to your application (note: this commands might be unique!).
+After that, method **register_commands** tells Core which commands should be redirected to your application (note: this commands might be unique!).
 ```
 self.sdk.register_commands([
     ('weather_help', 'help', CommandHelp(self.sdk)),